 As you work with RPA, it’s important to increase the breadth of access to the solutions you create.
 Automated business processes often need to access new technologies, such as new applications or integration technologies, that your organization implements.
 Your processes might also themselves need to be accessed by other software.
 With Blue Prism, you can download business objects that grant this access through the Blue Prism Digital Exchange, a web portal that lets staff search for and download already-created business objects.
 This kind of expanded access can be viewed through the lens of scalability, because it helps your RPA solutions be used more broadly across your organization.

 Want to Know More About RPA, Automation and Scalability?

-For a more advanced look at scalability and the Blue Prism process, check out this free resource!
+For a more advanced look at scalability and the Blue Prism process, download this free report: Understanding RPA Scalability.